aadelaa11/LegalToolkit/README.md

     - Predictive report includes probability (e.g., “Pre-litigation Recovery Probability: 55%” and “Litigation Success Probability: 75%”)
     - Letter of demand document generated successfully and includes all specified clauses
 9. Ask the AI a legal question on the matter:
-   - "Is mediation enforcebale under Victorian law if a payment plan does not work?"
+   - "Is mediation enforceable under Victorian law if a payment plan does not work?"

 ### Test Case Three - Demand Letter Generation and Predictive Legal Analysis (PDF & DOCX Upload)
 Steps: